Cyber attack – it’s not ‘if’ it’s ‘when’

-It sounds alarming as the Chief Information Officer of a FTSE250 company to admit that we can’t prevent an attack, but only once you recognise that, can you try to prepare your business in the right way.
+It may sound alarming to hear the chief information officer of a FTSE-250 company admit we can’t prevent an attack.
+However, it's only once you recognise this that you can try to prepare your business in the right way.

 It’s not IT’s problem

 As well as the inevitability of an attack, it’s important to recognise this is not just an IT problem.